 Other professional experience includes several years supporting elementary and secondary students in the Flint Community Schools, Seattle Public Schools, and Genesee Intermediate School District through educational and behavioral services.
 While she has much experience working with children who have experienced complex trauma, she also enjoys working with adults/older adults.
 Autumn uses an integrative approach in her art therapy practice, consistently considering family systems and attachment theories.

-MAAT Delegate to the Assembly of Chapters and Ethics Chairman
+MAAT Delegate to the Assembly of Chapters

 Alison Maples, MA, LLPC, Art Therapist

 Alison Maples is a graduate of Wayne State University with a Masters of Art in Counseling and Art Therapy.
 She has a Bachelor of Arts in Ceramics and in Art History from the University of Toledo.
 She has recently opened Maples Creative Counseling in Milford Michigan and is accepting new clients for in office and video therapy sessions.
 Alison is both the Ethics Chairman for Michigan Association of Art Therapists and the Delegate for the Assembly of Chapters for the American Art Therapy Association.
 Alison currently lives in Hazel Park Michigan and Toledo Ohio and loves all puppies, playing video games, swimming, and performing.